Welcome to the Blue Ridge Highlander...Your Guide to the Best the Blue Ridge - Smoky Mountains have to offer

 Trip Advisor Quote...Finest Gallery within hundreds of miles...

-We are working on getting the 2017 calendar up-to-date, if you have events that need to be on the calendar, please send them to us.
+We are working on getting the 2017 calendar up-to-date, if you have events that need to be on the calendar, please send us a note.

 The Highlander will celebrate 20 years on-line this coming year